 A nurse or technologist will insert an intravenous (IV) line into a vein in your hand or arm to administer a sedative.
 This procedure may use moderate sedation.
 It does not require a breathing tube.
 However, some patients may require general anesthesia.

 The doctor will make a very small skin incision at the site.

 Using x-ray guidance, the doctor inserts a thin catheter through the skin into an artery, either in the groin or in the wrist, and advances it to the liver.
 Then contrast material is injected through the catheter and another series of x-rays will be taken.

 Once the catheter is positioned in the branches of the artery that are feeding the tumor, the anti-cancer drugs and embolic agents are mixed together and injected.

 Additional x-rays will be taken to confirm that the entire tumor has been treated.

-You can expect to stay in bed in the recovery room for four to six hours, which depends on which artery was accessed and if a closure device was used.
+You can expect to stay in the recovery room between two to six hours, which depends on which artery was accessed and if a closure device was used.

 TACE is usually completed within 90 minutes.

 What will I experience during and after the procedure?

 The doctor or nurse will attach devices to your body to monitor your heart rate and blood pressure.